rosalindfranklininstitute/RedLionfish/README.md

 Please feel free to browse /test folder for examples.

+Don't forget to add

+`import RedLionfishDeconv`

-Don't forget to `import RedLionfishDeconv` in order to use the functions:
+in order to use the functions.

+The most useful is perhaps the following.

 `def doRLDeconvolutionFromNpArrays(data_np , psf_np ,*, niter=10, method='gpu', useBlockAlgorithm=False, callbkTickFunc=None, resAsUint8 = False) `